george-hawkins/snippets/python-venv.md

 The issue with Python is that while `pip` downloads (and properly caches) specific versions of packages it unpacks them into unversioned directory names, i.e. it's missing the `2.0.3.RELEASE` etc. bit that we see above for the Spring Boot example.

 E.g. if you install `numpy` version 1.16.6 then `pip` will download the bundle that corresponds to that version, cache it and then unpack it to a directory named `numpy`.
 If you ever ask it to install that version again `pip` can correrctly find the locally cached version and quickly install it.
 The issue is that it if you use a common root installation directory then a given dependency is always unpacked to the same subdirectory, e.g. directory `numpy`, irrespective of its version.
-So if you later install `numpy` version 1.18.4, it will essentially end up in the same location as your earlier 1.16.6 version, essentially upgrading the package.
+So if you later install `numpy` version 1.18.4, it will end up in the same location as your earlier 1.16.6 version, essentially upgrading the package.

 Upgraded packages may sound nice, but if the package has changed in a non-backward compatible manner then this may well break any code that was depending on 1.16.6 behavior.
 This isn't a theoretical concern - if you do any serious Python development you will quickly hit this issue in practice.